🔒

 SpecificationDetail

-Championship Arena3,000-seat venue with broadcast infrastructure for televised events
+Championship Arena3,000-seat venue with broadcast infrastructure for televised events; configures for pro basketball, pro volleyball, wrestling, concerts, and stage events

 Strategy